conradhalling/jekyll-theme-chirpy/_posts/2023-09-25-cape-cod-2023-day-two.md

 <iframe src="https://ridewithgps.com/embeds?type=trip&id=346205007&sampleGraph=true&distanceMarkers=true" style="width: 1px; min-width: 100%; height: 700px; border: none;" scrolling="no"></iframe>

 I ate lunch and relaxed at my campsite.
-From 4:30 p.m. to 6:00 p.m., I rode campground loops in the park for 12.31 miles.
+From 4:30 p.m. to 6:00 p.m., I rode campground loops and bike trails in the park for 12.31 miles.

 I got plenty of exercise and relaxation today, having walked about twelve miles and having biked another twelve miles.
 This was my idea of a good